Axion-like particle limits from multi-messenger sources: Discussion

 \section{Discussion}

 The multi-messenger era brings us the opportunity to understand the underlying processes leading to the observed \gr and high-energy neutrino fluxes from distant astrophysical sources.
 In this context, beyond the Standard Model scenarios may induce modifications of the emitted astrophysical \gr or neutrino fluxes, leaving the former or the latter unaltered.
-ALP-photon oscillations is a widely discussed possibility to modify the \gr flux from extragalactic sources, like AGNs.
+ALP-photon oscillations are widely discussed to modify the \gr flux from extragalactic sources, like AGNs.
 We propose to use multi-messenger sources that are observed in high-energy neutrinos, as they offer a unique opportunity to disentangle intrinsic emission mechanism from ALP-induced effects.
 This enables to derive robust limits on the ALP-photon coupling.

 For this purpose, we develop a model that allows for lepto-hadronic processes between jet accelerated protons and cold target particles of the corona.
 Using this model, we calculate the expected \gr and high-energy neutrino fluxes from \ngc, and compare to IceCube and Fermi-LAT data.
 The observation of high-energy neutrinos by IceCube significantly constrains the astrophysical parameter space allowing for more robust conclusions on the origin of the non-thermal emission.
 We find that ICS of jet accelerated electrons can reproduce the sub-GeV spectrum, pp inelastic collisions between accelerated jet protons and corona thermal protons can contribute or even dominate the GeV spectrum, whereas neutrinos from both pp and \pg interactions can explain the $\sim$80 events detected by IceCube.
-The entire high-energy \gr emission is suppressed due to the optical thick corona.
+The entire high-energy \gr emission is suppressed due to the optically thick corona.

 Using these simulations, we derive limits on the ALP-photon coupling, at the level of $g_{a\gamma} \lesssim 7 \times 10^{-11}$GeV$^{-1}$ for $m_a \lesssim 10^{-9}$ eV.
 These limits are weaker than previous analyses of astrophysical \gr sources.
-However, we expect that with a population of 10 \ngc-like sources and considering an improved precision in future \gr measurements of 10$\%$, to find comparable and complementary limits when compared to current results from \gr sources.
+However, to illustrate the potential of our method in future analyses, we expect that with a population of 10 \ngc-like sources and considering an improved precision in future \gr measurements of 10$\%$, to find comparable and complementary limits when compared to current results from \gr sources.

 Our analysis can be extended in several ways.
 One may consider different \gr sources, such as TXS or PKS blazars, which have also been observed in \grs and high-energy neutrinos \cite{IceCube:2018dnn}.
 Furthermore, other Seyfert galaxies have been observed by IceCube with moderate significance \cite{abbasi2024searchneutrinoemissionhard}, and while Fermi-LAT currently does not find a significant \gr flux, future observations could improve the limits.
 Beyond the Standard Model scenarios could be considered as attenuating media in these sources.
 We expect future multi-messenger and multi-wavelength observations to help determine the dark opacity of the Universe to \grs.